HangX-Ma/BeagleBone-Linux/boot/boot.md

     sudo mkfs.ext4 -L ROOTFS -E nodiscard /dec/sdx2
     ```

+- Unmount microSD card.

+    ```bash
+    udisksctrl unmount -b /dev/sdx1
+    udisksctrl unmount -b /dev/sdx2
+    udisksctrl power-off -b /dev/sdx
+    ```

 After all above done, copy `MLO`, `u-boot.img`, `zImage`, `am335x-boneblack.dtb` to `/BOOT` and your root file system unpacked from image to `/ROOTFS`.
 You can write your own `uEnv.txt` to automate the boot process.

+**NOTE: The `sync` command forces the data to be written to disk and frees the buffer for that data, so it's common to type `sync` after the disk written process to ensure that the data has been written correctly.**